 What Types of Families With Children Does the FHA Protect?

 The FHA’s familial status protection is broad.
-Here’s what you need to know to determine if the ban on familial status discrimination applies to your tenants:
+Here’s what you need to know to determine whether the ban on familial status discrimination applies to your tenants:

 - The FHA protects families with children even if the children aren’t living with their biological parents.
 Children may live with a biological parent, stepparent, foster parent, grandparent, or any other adult who has legal custody of them.
 In addition, if a child is living with someone whom a parent or legal custodian has designated in writing, then such a household is also protected against familial status discrimination.

 - The marital status of adult tenants is irrelevant.
 As far as familial status protection is concerned under the FHA, it makes no difference if the adult members of the family are married, divorced, single, widowed, or separated.
 So, for example, a single father with one child is protected just as much as a married couple with three children.